micmejia/bible-dump/NKJV/Leviticus/Lev 2.md

 The rest of the grain offering _shall be_ Aaron's and his sons'. _It is_ most holy of the offerings to the Lord made by fire.

 ###### 4
-'And if you bring as an offering a grain offering baked in the oven, _it shall be_ unleavened cakes of fine flour mixed with oil, or unleavened wafers anointed[^a] with oil.
+'And if you bring as an offering a grain offering baked in the oven, _it shall be_ unleavened cakes of fine flour mixed with oil, or unleavened wafers anointed with oil.

 ###### 5
-But if your offering _is_ a grain offering _baked_ in a [^b]pan, _it shall be of_ fine flour, unleavened, mixed with oil.
+But if your offering _is_ a grain offering _baked_ in a pan, _it shall be of_ fine flour, unleavened, mixed with oil.

 ###### 6
 You shall break it in pieces and pour oil on it; it _is_ a grain offering.